-What are good protein snacks during quarantine?
+What are protein balls?

 They have a chewy, yet doughy texture, similar to raw cookie dough.
 Taste-wise, it’s like an un-baked oatmeal cookie, with a protein twist!